 Detail from a late Kangxi charger, c 1720

-My name is Nicholas Panes and this website is primarily a place to bring together all aspects of my interest in antique ceramics and ceramic history.
+My name is Nicholas Panes.
+This website is primarily a place to bring together all aspects of my interest in antique ceramics and ceramic history.
 My particular interests are in British, Chinese and Japanese porcelain which I enjoy and which I hope others will too.
 My collection has changed radically over the years and a few of the pieces I no longer own are shown on the site and the menu will take you to some of my ceramic publications, research and available lectures.

 I hope to gradually expand this website to cover a number of ceramic topics.
 I started collecting antique English ceramics in 1990 after attending a series of evening classes.
 My main interest has been porcelain, initially Regency period but subsequently concentrating on the 18th century wares.
 I soon became interested in sauceboats because of the variety of shapes and decoration produced by 18th century porcelain factories and I published my sauceboat book in 2009 which covers all factories and is an identification guide.

 In 2011 my collecting interest turned towards Chinese blue and white porcelain from 1735 and earlier.
 However I still research English ceramics and plan to continue to lecture and publish on topics associated with English wares.
 Since 2013 I have been slowly selling my English collection which you can find in the menu above.

 A Champion’s Bristol coffee can and saucer influenced by Sevres designs, c 1775.
 See my book for sale on this site “English Potter – American Patriot?” which illustrates Bristol wares